kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/02 - Why megaprojects fail (and what that says about us)/Hong Kong-Zhuhai Bridge.md

 ## What Happened Before

-The Pearl River Delta needed better connectivity between three main cities: Hong Kong, Macau, and Zhuhai.
-Ferries and long drives were long, and China wanted to flex its infrastructure.
+The Pearl River Delta needed better connectivity between three main cities — Hong Kong, Macau, and Zhuhai.
+Ferries and drives were long, and China wanted to flex its infrastructure.

 ## What Happened During